-GE's Commitment to Inclusivity, Belonging, and Kean's Core Value of Equity
+GE's Commitment to Equity

 The GE program embraces the transdisciplinary quality of the education it offers, and the diverse contributions that faculty from all corners of the University make to the program.
-The strength of the education GE offers is the constellation of intellectual influences, analytical lenses, and lived experiences of our faculty.
+The strength of the education we offer is the constellation of intellectual influences, analytical lenses, and lived experiences of our faculty.
 The GE program should challenge students with enduring and perennially contested questions, connecting academic interests and specialties to human existence, social meaning, and public life.

-Guided by this robust understanding of inclusivity, Kean's GE program is rooted in the insight that education for professional success and intellectual curiosity are not mutually exclusive.
+Guided by this robust understanding of equity, Kean's GE program is rooted in the insight that education for professional success and intellectual curiosity are not mutually exclusive.
 Rather, these aims are mutually constitutive, complementing one another, and what unites us as Kean faculty is that, in a variety of diverse pedagogical contexts, we are all always challenging our students on both levels.

-A commitment to Kean's Core Value of Equity in education is the fulcrum of our GE Program.
+A commitment to equity in education is the fulcrum of our GE Program.
 This includes providing students with fungible skills and critical competencies, useful across an array of contexts, that will prepare students for a competitive marketplace and support students in their professional endeavors.
-However, our commitment to inclusivity is not limited to career development.
+However, our commitment to equity is not limited to career development.
 The GE program also exists to ensure students a space to pursue their curiosities and imaginings.
 We believe that just like students at elite institutions, Kean's students have the right and capacity to think about their lives and their societies in the most expansive of terms.
 We further posit that Kean students with their cultural, linguistic, racial, and ethnic diversity may, in fact, be better suited to engage in such imaginings given their rich and varied experiences.
 Through the GE curriculum, we seek to engage Kean students' rich cultural capacities as we seek to expand their understanding of the world and their role within it.